-In DotSlash, a web server uses adaptive load control actions to tuen its resource utilization.
-More specifically, to keep a resource utilization $\rho$ in the desired load region, a web server triggers overload control actions if $\rho > \rho^u$ , and triggers underload control actions if $\rho < \rho^l$ .
+In DotSlash, a web server uses adaptive load control to tune its resource utilization.
+More specifically, to keep a resource utilization $\rho$ in the desired load region, a web server triggers overload control actions if $\rho > \rho^u$ , and triggers under-load control actions if $\rho < \rho^l$ .
 For example, an origin server can reduce its load level by allocating new rescue servers and increasing its redirect probability.
-On the other hand, a rescue server can raise its load level by accepting new rescue requests and increasing the allowed redirect rate from its origin servers.
+On the other hand, a rescue server can raise its load level by accepting new rescue requests and increasing the allowed redirect rate for its origin servers.